-Contact us if you are seeking help with starting or expanding.
-Our Agribusiness Team comprises consultants throughout the state with extensive agribusiness experience and offer farms the following primary services:
+If you are seeking help with starting or expanding your agribusiness, contact the SC SBDC.
+Our Agribusiness Team comprises consultants throughout the state with extensive agribusiness experience and offer the following primary services:

 Business Planning – Planning is the cornerstone of business consulting from which all agricultural-related business can benefit.
 SC SBDC consultants help clients develop business plans for funding or operational purposes, marketing plans, succession plans and food safety plans.

 Financial Management and Funding –Sustaining any business requires funding and good financial management.
 Consultants work with farmers to identify appropriate funding avenues and assist with accounting and financial management strategies.

 Starting and Expanding a Farm/Food Business – Starting any business comes with a multitude of questions, concerns and excitement.
 The SC SBDC Agribusiness Team can help you with many aspects of the startup process.
 The first step is to build your own team—which should include a SBDC consultant, agricultural extension agent and other resource providers.
 If you are looking to grow your farm or agriculture-related business, our team can recommend expansion strategies aligned with your vision.

 Grant Funding – The agricultural industry has more grant funding opportunities than any other industry in the country, yet there is confusion around where and how to access these grants.
 The specialists on our Agribusiness Team have proven expertise in this area and can help you assess your eligibility as well as determine if the time commitment demanded by a grand is right for your business.